180 Day Journal of Positive Thinking | Step-by-Step Writing® | Distance Learning

 $14.99

+Use this SEL journal daily to set the tone for a positive growth mindset in your classroom.
+It is perfect for morning work.
 Have your students think deeply with a self-reflection journal that has a motivational word-of-the-day and quote-of-the-day to develop a POSITIVE MINDSET!
-The 180 Day Journal of Positive thinking was developed with our signature Step-by-Step Writing® method so that students can build their positive mindset.
+The 180-Day Journal of Positive Thinking was developed with our signature Step-by-Step Writing® method so that students can build their positive mindset.
+It is perfect for any SEL (Social-Emotional Learning) curriculum.

 How is the journal set up?

-Daily: Each day, discuss the quote and the person who created the quote.
-You can even look up a picture of them or read a short biography on them.
-Then explain to the students that everything they define, write or illustrate should reflect upon the meaning of the section and quote.
+Daily: Discuss the quote and the person who created it each day.
+You can even share a picture of them or read a short biography on them.
+Then, explain to the students that everything they define, write, or illustrate should reflect the meaning of the section and quote.

 Step-by-Step: There are 18 sections scaffolded to develop a positive mindset.
-Students need to reflect about “self” before they reflect about “diligence” or “growth”.
-Each section builds upon the last.
+Students need to reflect on “self” before they reflect on “diligence” or “growth.”
+Each section builds upon the last for a positive GROWTH mindset!

-Word of the Day: The daily word is chosen to represent the meaning of the quote, better understand the section, or enhance their understanding of the topic.
+Word of the Day: The daily word represents the quote’s meaning, helping students better understand the section or enhance their understanding of the topic.
+The enriching words build vocabulary and positivity.
 Students should write the definition and a sentence.
-If it is a multiple meaning word, the definition should represent the quote and meaning of the section.
+If the word has multiple meanings, the definition should represent the quote and meaning of the section.
+(You will find an answer key in a separate file.)

 Written Reflection: This is for the students’ journal entry.
+The insightful prompts are for self-reflection.
 They should reflect on the quote, word of the day, and prompt.

 Answer Key: There is a separate file that has the vocabulary definition along with a sample sentence.